 Student Planning is an online resource that provides students and advisors with the tools they need to plan and track progress toward degree completion.
-Students can use Student Planning to plan courses for graduation, register for courses, and even see how their credits would fit into a different degree program.
-The Advising Office encourages students to use Student Planning to create short and long-term plans that will help them to fulfill their educational goals.
+Students can use Student Planning to review degree requirements, create an academic plan, register for courses and even see how credits would apply to a different degree program.
+The Advising, Transfer and Career Services Office encourages students to use Student Planning to create short and long-term plans that will help them to fulfill their educational goals.
+Students can access Student Planning by logging into their Ocean Connect account.
+For help using Student Planning, students can see their advisor or visit go.ocean.edu/ studentplanning.